I’ve been thinking about success a lot these days–what it means, what happens if you fail, what happens if you don’t fail.

 Striving–actively seeking success–is not the Wu Wei way.
 Neither is giving up and doing nothing.
 To me, Wu Wei is about going with the flow toward your goal and making adjustments along the way.

 In my own life, my goal is to make a modest living by writing.
-Striving for “success” as a writer is infinitely more stressful to me than simply writing, practicing my craft, and putting my work out into the universe whether on this blog, on Wattpad, ghostwriting, or submitting to magazines and publishers.
+Striving for “success” as a writer is infinitely more stressful to me than simply writing, practicing my craft, and putting my work out into the universe whether on this blog, on Wattpad or other online publishing sites, ghostwriting, or submitting to magazines and publishers.
 When I’m mindful of this situation, I realize that by writing every day, participating in writing groups in a non-competitive manner, reading good books in order to learn new techniques, and sharing and submitting my work, I am moving with life toward my goal rather than fighting against it by insisting on success.